devanarose/arteva/README.md

-Arteva: Art Supplies E-Commerce Store
+### Arteva: Art Supplies E-Commerce Store

 Arteva is an open-source project aimed at building a cross-platform e-commerce application for art supplies.
-Designed with Flutter, it supports multiple platforms, including Android, iOS, Web, Linux, macOS, and Windows.
+Designed with Flutter, it supports multiple platforms.
 The project is structured to facilitate easy customization and scalability, making it ideal for developers interested in creating or contributing to a digital storefront for art materials.

 🚀 Features

-Cross-Platform Support: Developed using Flutter, ensuring a consistent experience across Android, iOS, Web, Linux, macOS, and Windows.
+Cross-Platform Support: Developed using Flutter, ensuring a consistent experience across Android, Web and Windows.

-Modular Architecture: Organized into platform-specific directories (android, ios, web, etc.) for easy maintenance and scalability.
+Modular Architecture: Organized into platform-specific directories (android, web.) for easy maintenance and scalability.

 Customizable UI: Designed with flexibility in mind, allowing for easy adjustments to suit different branding and design requirements.